v1ggs/abstraction-dsl/README.md

 ## USAGE

+You can take built files from the `test` folder: `abstraction.dsl.js` and `abstraction.dsl.min.js`, and include them in the HTML.

-You can either install this package or copy/clone this folder somewhere on your disk.
+You can also build them yourself: either install this package or clone/download it somewhere on your disk.

 ### Install